Introduction to Coding

 What Is Coding?

-In other words, you have one input which is opening the door, and the microwave has multiple outputs which are allowing you to open the door, turning on the light, and stopping microwave emission.
+In other words, you have one input — opening the door — and the microwave has multiple outputs, allowing you to open the door, turn on the light, and stop microwave emission.

 • Sound complicated?